xyNNN/awesome-chrome/README.md

 * [Evernote Web Clipper](https://evernote.com/intl/de/webclipper/) - The easiest way to save, mark up and share anything you see online.
 * [Detox](http://usedetox.com) - Replace your Facebook feed with something positively distracting.
 * [Taskade](https://www.taskade.com) - Real-time collaborative task lists and outlines for teams.
+* [Vimium](https://github.com/philc/vimium) - Provides keyboard-based navigation and control of the web in the spirit of the Vim editor.

 ## Search Tools
 *You search for something?
 Looking here for your tools*